zenomt/jsonld-terse/api.md

 removed by a `DELETE` of its URI.

-It may be difficult or awkward to `PATCH` a complex resource, and in particular to insert, modify, or remove deeply-nested triples.
-It is therefore **RECOMMENDED** that complex resources intended to be modified be factored into hierarchical sub-resources with distinct URIs that can be `POST`ed, `PATCH`ed, `PUT`, or `DELETE`d independently.
+It may be difficult or awkward to `PATCH` a complex resource, and in particular to insert, modify, or remove deeply-nested triples, or to modify blank nodes.
+It may be advantageous to factor complex resources into hierarchical sub-resources with distinct URIs that can be `POST`ed, `PATCH`ed, `PUT`, or `DELETE`d independently, and to avoid blank nodes.

 The application and the shapes & semantics of the resources determine whether the requested modifications are valid and allowed.
 If possible, successful